bvanand52/ML-HVAC-Optimize/README.md

-# ML-HVAC-Optimize
- "Optimizing Building Energy Efficiency: Leveraging Machine Learning Models for Enhanced HVAC System Performance"
+# "Optimizing Building Energy Efficiency: Leveraging Machine Learning Models for Enhanced HVAC System Performance"

 The global challenge of reducing building energy consumption, predominantly driven by heating, ventilation, and air conditioning (HVAC) systems, necessitates strategic optimization of building design parameters.
 Such optimization, aimed at diminishing heating and cooling demands, plays a pivotal role in lowering the overall energy consumption footprint of buildings.
 This process typically involves the use of simulation tools to forecast energy needs based on varied design parameters, coupled with optimization algorithms to pinpoint the most energy-efficient designs.
 Although effective, this methodology requires considerable computational effort and time.